SilvaMakana/RK4_examples/Kepler/README_Kepler.md

     - ENERGY: Uses initial time, position (radius and angle w.r.t x-axis), energy and angular momentum (per unit mass), and a final time
         - NOTE: Some combinations of initial position and E and L will cause the integrator to exit due to unphysical orbital conditions (e.g., negative $v_r^2$)...

-2) Run the command:
+2) Build executable:
     ```bash
     gcc rk4_Kepler.c -o rk4_Kepler.exe -lm
-    - This creates the executable rk4_Kepler.exe

-3) To run the executable for either .input file, run either the command:
+3) Run the executable for either .input file, run either the command:
      ```bash
     ./rk4_Kepler.exe < Kepler_ENERGY.input > Kepler_ENERGY_output.txt
-    - or
+    - or -
-    ```bash
     ./rk4_Kepler.exe < Kepler_VEL.input > Kepler_VEL_output.txt

-4) Run the command:
-    ```bash
-    gnuplot Kepler_plottingv2.gnu
+4) Plotting data:

+    `gnuplot Kepler_plottingv2.gnu`

     - In the set output, adjust the name of the file to match what you want plotted
     - In the plot command, adjust the name of the file to match what you want plotted